 5. Melanoid Axolotl

 Melanoid axolotls are often mistaken for those with the wild color, but they are different in several ways.
-They have more pigment in their skin than the wild type, giving them their bodies a dark brown or black color.
+They have more pigment in their skin than the wild type, giving their bodies a dark brown or black color.
 These solid-colored axolotls have black gills and eyes.

 The following types of axolotls are morphs due to genetic engineering as most have been created in laboratories.